-Students can also do their part in helping the bus driver focus on the road and help keep themselves safe outside and inside the school bus.
+Students can also do their part in helping the bus driver focus on the road and help keep themselves safe outside and inside of the bus.

-When waiting for the bus, be patient, stand back from road and no running or rowdy behavior.
+When waiting for the bus, be patient, stand back from the road and do not run or exhibit any rowdy behavior.

 In Minnesota, school buses make at least 10,000 school bus trips daily.

-According to the National Highway Traffic Safety Administration, school buses are the safest mode of transportation for children, and they are eight times safer riding in a bus to school than any other vehicles.
-From years 2013-17, there were 3,451 school bus crashes in Minnesota, resulting in seven deaths.
+According to the National Highway Traffic Safety Administration, school buses are the safest mode of transportation for children and they are eight times safer riding in a bus to school than any other vehicles.